FAQ

 Which internet browser works best with Emergency WA?

-Emergency WA works best on the latest version of Google Chrome however Apple Safari and Microsoft Edge are also supported.
+Emergency WA works best on the latest versions of Google Chrome, Apple Safari and Microsoft Edge.
+For the best user experience, ensure you are using the latest version of one of these browsers.

 The Emergency WA map is wrong?